blegat/blegat.github.io/index.md

   <div class="container">
     <img class="left" style="width:20%;" src="assets/index/profpic.jpg">
     <p>
-      I am a Ph.D. student in the Applied Mathematics department of the Institute of ICTEAM (Information and Communication Technologies, Electronics and Applied Mathematics) at UCLouvain, advised by
+      I am a postdoc student in the Applied Mathematics department of the Institute of ICTEAM (Information and Communication Technologies, Electronics and Applied Mathematics) at UCLouvain, working on the BidMed project "Big Data in health care" with <a href="http://perso.uclouvain.be/raphael.jungers">Raphaël Jungers</a>.</p>
-      <a href="http://perso.uclouvain.be/raphael.jungers">Raphaël Jungers</a> and
-      <a href="http://www.mit.edu/~parrilo/">Pablo Parrilo</a>.
-      My research is supported by the FNRS Research Fellowship.</p>

       <a href="assets/index/cv.pdf">CV</a>
     <div style="clear: both"></div>